-The practice of yoga can help communities heal together, ensure physical and mental well-being as people around the world deal with increased anxiety, uncertainty and unemployment unleashed by the COVID-19 pandemic, a top US Congressman has said.
+The practice of yoga can help communities heal together, and ensure physical and mental well-being as people around the world deal with increased anxiety, uncertainty, and unemployment unleashed by the COVID-19 pandemic, a top US Congressman has said.

 During a virtual commemoration of the International Yoga Day hosted by the Consulate General of India here on Sunday, Ohio Congressman Tim Ryan also underscored that practices like yoga don’t have to necessarily be a religious practice to really experience its deep benefits.

 In his virtual message, Ryan said that today yoga is meeting the moment as the coronavirus pandemic has unleashed large-scale unemployment, led to added uncertainty for people who were already reeling from huge income inequality in the United States and the greatest gap between the rich and poor since the Great Depression.

 The 6th International Yoga Day was marked on June 21.

 Ryan said that as people deal with mental health issues, depression and high levels of chronic anxiety, yoga has the power to improve mental, physical health.

 The Consulate General of India in New York organised the virtual yoga session ‘Ghar Ghar Se Yoga-Yoga at Home’ on Sunday to commemorate the International Day of Yoga.

 In previous years, the day has been commemorated at a grand scale across various venues in the city but this year it was marked virtually due to COVID19-related medical restrictions in place and requirements of social distancing.